-- Simultaneous submissions are okay, but please email us promptly if your work has been accepted elsewhere.
+- Simultaneous submissions are okay.
+Email us promptly if your work has been accepted elsewhere.

-- Response time can take up to four weeks.
-If you haven’t heard from us in that time, you can check on the status of your submission at MasonStreet@newarklibrary.org
+- Response time can take up to eight weeks.
+If you haven’t heard from us in that time, you can email us at MasonStreet@newarklibrary.org

 - We will respond to you by email with acceptance, decline or request.